Newbridge Town F.C.: History

 The club has also increased in the number of teams and it now fields two men's senior teams, one ladies senior team, an over 35s masters team and 34 schoolboy and schoolgirl teams ranging from the Under-9 to Under-18 age groups.
 The latter play in the Dublin and District Schoolboys League.
+The club also runs a boys and girls academy, starting at under-5s.
+In the 2020s, Ade Solanke became Newbridge Town's latest international when he represented the Republic of Ireland at the Under-17 World Cup.